ataxali/sentence_similarity/README.md

 The aim of this report is to investigate the performance of context-free and contextual embeddings in measuring the semantic similarity of sentence pairs.
 There are four questions we explore:

-•	How well can context-free and context-aware embeddings identify relatedness in sentence pairs? (section 4)
+•	How well can context-free and context-aware embeddings identify relatedness in sentence pairs? (section 4 of write-up)

-•	How do NLP pre-processing techniques (such as removing stopwords, lemmatization, stemming) effect the performance of context-free and context-aware embeddings? (section 5)
+•	How do NLP pre-processing techniques (such as removing stopwords, lemmatization, stemming) effect the performance of context-free and context-aware embeddings? (section 5 of write-up)

-•	Can the performance of context-free models be improved by incorporating information about part-of-speech? (section 6)
+•	Can the performance of context-free models be improved by incorporating information about part-of-speech? (section 6 of write-up)

 •	Do dimension reduction techniques (like PCA and TSNE) qualitatively capture the similarities between sentences?
-Do unsupervised clustering methods reveal meaning groups of sentences (section 7)?
+Do unsupervised clustering methods reveal meaning groups of sentences (section 7 of write-up)?

-### Results
+### Results and Discussion
 [Results and interpretations can be found in the write-up.](https://github.com/ataxali/sentence_similarity/blob/master/results_report.pdf)